-Each school, district, county, and educational service district (ESD) with sufficient student participation in the Healthy Youth Survey (2016) had the option to receive survey results.
+Each school, district, county, and Educational Service District (ESD) with sufficient student participation in the Healthy Youth Survey 2021 had the option to receive survey results.
 These results, which are highly specific to the local area, can be of enormous value in planning, implementing, and evaluating programs to address adolescent behavior.
 In order to assist data users, an Interpretive Guide has been distributed with the local data.
-The first version of this guide was prepared by Anderson and Deck (1987) with a major revision by Einspruch and Hyatt (2005).
-The 2008 and 2010 revisions were prepared by Department of Health.
 This guide provides information that will help those involved in local program planning make the most of their survey results.
-Readers are encouraged to keep their survey results close at hand as they read this guide and to refer often to these results.
+Readers are encouraged to keep their survey results close by as they read this guide and to refer often to these results.
 As you review them, think about how the results can help inform decisions regarding local program planning, implementation, and evaluation.